 - Apple Music subscribers.
 If you’re an Apple Music subscriber, this speaker is perfect for you.
-You can ask Siri to play everything from that new Miley Cyrus song to jock jams, and it’ll oblige seamlessly.
-If you’re not an Apple Music subscriber, then keep reading because getting this speaker to do what you want might be an issue.
+You can ask Siri to play everything from that new Miley Cyrus song to jock jams and it’ll oblige seamlessly.

 Does the Apple HomePod work with Spotify?

-This brings us to another major downside of the Apple Homepod.
-It only pulls music from Apple Music service natively.
-Although a recent update to iOS 13 allows Siri to play music via Spotify if you add the words “- from Spotify” to the end of your voice request, there isn’t a way to make it the default streaming service.
+As WWDC it was revealed that the Apple HomePod will support third-party music services like Spotify and Pandora in a future update.
+Previously, it only pulled music from Apple Music service natively so the fact hat it will eventually be supported by Apple is a big deal in terms of the overall value of this speaker.
+Although an update to iOS 13 allowed Siri to play music via Spotify if you add the words “- from Spotify” to the end of your voice request.
 So technically, yes, it does work with Spotify, just not as well as you’d hope.
-If you use any other music streaming service like Tidal or Deezer you’re out of luck.
-You can still AirPlay music from your iOS device to the speaker, but it requires you doing everything from your phone or iPad.
+The jury is still out on whether or not it will support other music streaming service like Tidal or Deezer.
+In the meantime, you can still AirPlay music from your iOS device to the speaker but it requires you doing everything from your phone or iPad.
 Asking Siri to do it with your voice will get you nowhere unless you set up a Siri shortcut for it.

 For the most part, the build quality of this speaker is great.
 It’s covered entirely by a plush fabric that hides most, if not all, of the plastic that the speaker is surely made out of.
 I have basically nothing negative to say about the way this speaker is put together.
 And although I do find the minimal design to be absolutely gorgeous when it’s sitting on my counter-top or bedside table, I did find the placement of the touch-sensitive screen on top of the speaker to be more inconvenient than it was helpful.
 As Gary would say, let me explain.